Quantum Modularity for a Closed Hyperbolic 3-Manifold: Resurgence

+where $r$ is the number of tetrahedra minus the number of cusps, $m,e\in\BZ^{N-r}$, $\alpha,\beta,\gamma,\delta\in M_{N-r,N}(\BZ)$ give the gluing equations for the cusps, and $A,B\in M_{r,N}(\BZ)$ and $\nu\in\BZ^{r}$ give the gluing equations for the edges.
+It was conjectured~\cite{GGM:I,GrassiGM,Marino} that the Stokes constants of asymptotic series associated to knots were related to the 3d index.
+It is natural to attempt to understand if a similar story could hold for closed $3$-manifolds.

 Recently, a surgery formula was proposed for the 3d index~\cite{Gang3d}.
-This proposal does not enjoy a proof of topological invariance, unlike the 3d index for knots.
+This proposal does not enjoy a~proof of topological invariance, unlike the 3d index for knots.
 However, there is some numerical evidence~\cite{Gang3d} of topological invariance.
-Using the computation of the Stokes constants from Section~\ref{stomat} and the conjecture of~\cite[Conj.
-2]{GGM:I}, we have a natural guess for the 3d index of $4_1(-1,2)$ given by \be 1+\mathsf{S}_{+}^{(\rho_6,\rho_6)}(q) \= 1 - 2q - 3q^2 + 3q^4 + 10q^5 + 14q^6 + 22q^7 + 20q^8 + 14q^9+\cdots \ee Therefore, we can compare\footnote{Upon posting the original version of this work on the arXiv, I received an email from Dongmin Gang with a question of whether the Stokes constants matched their 3d index, which for this manifold was given $1-2q -3q^2 +3q^4 +10 q^5+14 q^6+\cdots$.} with the proposal of~\cite{Gang3d}.
-We will use the notation of~\cite{Gang3d} so that for $m,e\in\BZ$ and $[a,b;c,d]\in\SL_{2}(\BZ)$ \be
+Using the computation of the Stokes constants from Section~\ref{stomat} and the conjecture of~\cite[Conjecture 2]{GGM:I}, we have a natural guess for the 3d index of $4_1(-1,2)$ given by